erocho81/SQL_Project_Data_Job_Analysis/README.md

 ```

 The keys insights are:
-- SQL Has the Best Combination of Demand and Salary.
-Highest demand (398 job postings) & Strong average salary ($97,237).
+- **SQL Has the Best Combination of Demand and Salary.** Highest demand (398 job postings) & Strong average salary ($97,237).
 This confirms SQL as the most essential skill for remote data analyst roles.
-- Python Offers Higher Salaries Than Other Core Analyst Tools.
-Although Python appeared in fewer postings than SQL or Excel, it had one of the highest salaries among commonly requested skills.
+- **Python Offers Higher Salaries Than Other Core Analyst Tools.** Although Python appeared in fewer postings than SQL or Excel, it had one of the highest salaries among commonly requested skills.
 This suggests Python skills provide a strong salary advantage.
-- Visualization Tools Are Highly Requested.Business intelligence tools continue to dominate analyst requirements.
+- **Visualization Tools Are Highly Requested.** Business intelligence tools continue to dominate analyst requirements.
-- Cloud & Data Engineering Skills Lead to Higher Salaries.
+- **Cloud & Data Engineering Skills Lead to Higher Salaries.**
-- Traditional Office Tools Have High Demand but Lower Salaries (Excel, Word, PowerPoint,...).
-They appear frequently but generally correlate with lower salaries compared to programming and cloud technologies.
+- **Traditional Office Tools Have High Demand but Lower Salaries (Excel, Word, PowerPoint,...).** They appear frequently but generally correlate with lower salaries compared to programming and cloud technologies.
-- The Best Skill Combination for Data Analysts: The results suggest the most valuable analyst profile combines SQL for querying, Python or R for analytics, Tableau / Power BI for visualization, Cloud & warehouse tools like Snowflake or AWS.
+- **The Best Skill Combination for Data Analysts:** The results suggest the most valuable analyst profile combines SQL for querying, Python or R for analytics, Tableau / Power BI for visualization, Cloud & warehouse tools like Snowflake or AWS.

 | skill_id | skills | skill_count | avg_salary |
 |---|---|---|---|